prisma/prisma1/README.md

 prisma init hello-world
 ```

-Then select the **Demo server** and follow the instructions of the interactive CLI prompt.
+Then select the **Demo server** (hosted in Prisma Cloud) and follow the instructions of the interactive CLI prompt.

 <details><summary><b>Alternative: Setup Prisma with your own database.</b></summary>
 <p>